hashicorp/terraform-website/content/source/docs/plugin/framework/providers.html.md

 `example_foo.bar` that won't be set until after `example_foo.bar` has been applied.
 So the `Configure` method for the provider may report that the value is unknown.
 It is up to the provider developer how this should be handled.
-If the some resources or data sources can be used without knowing that value, it may be worthwhile to [emit a warning](/docs/plugin/framework/diagnostics.html) and check whether the value is set in resources and data sources before attempting to use it.
+If some resources or data sources can be used without knowing that value, it may be worthwhile to [emit a warning](/docs/plugin/framework/diagnostics.html) and check whether the value is set in resources and data sources before attempting to use it.
 If resources and data sources can't provide any functionality without knowing that value, it's often better to [return an error](/docs/plugin/framework/diagnostics.html), which will halt the apply.

 ## GetResources